FREE Shipping on orders over $899

 3. Joint Pain: Bone health is intrinsically linked to joint health, and calcium deficiency can contribute to joint pain .

-4. Sleeping Difficulties: Calcium also plays a role in the production of melatonin, a hormone that regulates sleep.
+4. Sleep Difficulty: Calcium also plays a role in the production of melatonin, a hormone that regulates sleep.
 Calcium deficiency can contribute to problems falling asleep and maintaining restful sleep.

-5. Brittle and Brittle Nails: Nail condition can be an indicator of bone health, and calcium deficiency can cause nails to become brittle and brittle.
+5. Brittle and Fragile Nails: The condition of your nails can be an indicator of bone health, and calcium deficiency can cause nails to become brittle and fragile.

 6. Dental Problems: Calcium is essential for dental health, and deficiency can contribute to problems such as tooth decay and tooth loss.

-7. Osteopenia and Osteoporosis: In the long term, calcium deficiency can lead to decreased bone density, increasing the risk of osteopenia and osteoporosis .
+7. Osteopenia and Osteoporosis: Long-term calcium deficiency can lead to decreased bone density, increasing the risk of osteopenia and osteoporosis .

 Treatments for Calcium Deficiency